Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-lun/README.md

 Checks the health and running status of the LUNs of a Huawei OceanStor Dorado storage system via the REST API (/lun endpoint).
 Alerts when a LUN reports a non-normal state, and optionally when a thin LUN fills up.
 Only LUNs mapped to a host are checked by default.
-Supports reporting the I/O counters via --performance.
+Supports extended reporting via --lengthy, and reporting the I/O counters via --performance.

 options:
   -h, --help            show this help message and exit